BgeeDB/bgee_web/src/markdown/support/Raw-data-interface/Raw-data-interface.md

 The experiments tab allows you to retrieve the experiments in Bgee that match the specific conditions you are interested in (e.g. species, tissue, developmental stage, etc.) and retrieve library-specific expression values.

 We will focus this tutorial on the Mus musculus experiment ERP012910.
-To access the page click on the _Search_ tab in the toolbar then click _Raw data annotated and processed_ which will bring you to the Experiments search page.
+To access the page click on the _Search_ tab in the toolbar then click _Curated annotated and processed_ which will bring you to the Experiments search page.
 Type in the experiment of interest (ERP012910) in the right search form entitled "Experiment or assay ID" and click _Submit_.
 Next, click the ERP012910 link in the Experiment ID column to access the ERP012910 experiment page.
 The video below details how to reach the experiment page in Bgee 15.0.
 Additionally, you can access the page directly at https://www.bgee.org/experiment/ERP012910.

 ![](../img/doc/Raw-data-interface/Fig1-Experiment-page-howtogetthere.gif#tutoimgborder)